fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ### Peering

-* An Amazon VPC peering connection is a networking connection between two Amazon VPCs that enables instances in either VPC to communicate with each other as if they are within the same network.
+* An VPC peering connection is a networking connection between two VPCs that enables instances in either VPC to communicate with each other as if they are within the same network.
 * Peering connection can be created
 	* between your own VPCs or
-	* with an Amazon VPC in another AWS account within a single region.
+	* with an VPC in another AWS account within a single region.
 * A peering connection is neither a gateway nor an Amazon VPN connection and does not introduce a single point of failure for communication.
 * Peering connections are created through a _request/accept_ protocol.
-The owner of the requesting VPC sends a request to peer to the owner of the peer Amazon VPC.
+The owner of the requesting VPC sends a request to peer to the owner of the peer VPC.
-	* If the peer Amazon VPC is within the same account, it is identified by its _VPC ID_.
+	* If the peer VPC is within the same account, it is identified by its _VPC ID_.
 	* If the peer VPC is within a different account, it is identified by _Account ID_ and _VPC ID_.
-* The owner of the peer Amazon VPC has one week to accept or reject the request before it expires.
+* The owner of the peer VPC has one week to accept or reject the request before it expires.
 * A VPC may have multiple peering connections, and peering is a one-to-one relationship between VPC.
 * Peering connections DO NOT support _transitive routing_.
 In other words, if there are peering connections between VPC A & B, and VPC B & C, it does NOT mean VPC A & C can peer directly with each other.
 * A peering connection CANNOT be created between VPCs that have matching or overlapping CIDR blocks.
-* A peering connection CANNOT be created between Amazon VPCs in different regions.
+* A peering connection CANNOT be created between VPCs in different regions.
-* There CANNOT have more than one peering connection between the same two Amazon VPCs at the same time.
+* There CANNOT have more than one peering connection between the same two VPCs at the same time.

 ### Security Groups